Germany–United Kingdom relations: Improvement and worsening of relations

 Relations between Britain and Germany improved as the key policymakers, Prime Minister Lord Salisbury and Chancellor Bismarck, were both realistic conservatives and largely both agreed on policies.
 There were even several proposals for a formal treaty relationship between Germany and Britain, but they went nowhere, as Britain preferred to stand in what it called "splendid isolation."
 Nevertheless, a series of developments steadily improved their relations down to 1890, when Bismarck was pushed out by the aggressive Wilhelm II.

+In 1891, two nations made attempts to establish closer ties with the Triple Alliance.
+The Triple Alliance at the time consisted of Austria-Hungary, Italy, and Germany.
+Friedrich von Holstein championed closer ties with Austria-Hungary and Britain, advocating a pro-Anglo-Austrian stance while opposing the renewal of the Reinsurance Treaty with Russia.
+Lord Salisbury particularly negotiating with Italy.
+Britain's interest was primarily in stabilizing the Mediterranean protocol and maintaining the European balance of power.
+However, British policymakers, including Salisbury and Lord Lansdowne, were skeptical about stability and territorial ambitions for balance of power.
+Their sufficient partners caution reflected concerns over issues alone and whether Britain should risk entanglement in Central European conflicts.
+Although these negotiations were unsuccessful in formal terms, they were interpreted in Russian diplomatic circles as a nominal success, reflecting the secrecy, uncertainty often present the intense espionage, and intelligence rivalry prevalent in late 19th-century European diplomacy.

 Coming to power in 1888, the young Wilhelm dismissed Bismarck in 1890 and sought aggressively to increase Germany's influence in the world (Weltpolitik).
 Foreign policy was controlled by the erratic Kaiser, who played an increasingly-reckless hand and by the leadership of Friedrich von Holstein, a powerful civil servant in the Foreign Office.
 Wilhelm argued that a long-term coalition between France and Russia had to fall apart, Russia and Britain would never get together and Britain would eventually seek an alliance with Germany.
 Russia could not get Germany to renew its mutual treaties and so formed a closer relationship with France in the 1894 Franco-Russian Alliance since both were worried about German aggression.
 Britain refused to agree to the formal alliance that Germany sought.
 Since Germany's analysis was mistaken on every point, the nation was increasingly dependent on the Triple Alliance with Austria-Hungary and Italy.
 That was undermined by the ethnic diversity of Austria-Hungary and its differences with Italy.
 The latter, in 1915, would switch sides.